Revolutionary Wireless Energy Harvesting Technology Demonstrated At The University Of Kashmir

 The Technology is scalable, efficient, and offers a way to power devices without the need for precise alignment or physical contact”

-technologies were demonstrated at the University of Kashmir under the direction of Professor Rouf Ul Alam Bhat.
+technologies were demonstrated at the University of Kashmir on November 20, 2024, under the direction of Professor Rouf Ul Alam Bhat.
 The groundbreaking technology converts radio frequencies (RF) into usable electricity.
 The system represents a significant leap forward in the field of wireless power transfer, offering an innovative solution for powering devices and charging batteries without the need for physical connections.

 Website with videos: